 - Sizing for 1.5-2x stoichiometric requirement to account for reject streams

-Optimization and Control Strategy
+Optimization and control strategy

 - Dynamic load following: Algorithms that ramp electrolyzer output to match renewable generation without exceeding safe ramp rates